Bartlesville Radio » News » Bartlesville Public Schools and Foundation on COMMUNITY CONNECTION

 McCauley said that at this week's school board meeting this week, they filled out their board.
 According to McCauley, "Rick Boswell, after 15 years of service, retired from the board and really, he's such a great person.
 We are excited about Kristen Lindblom.
 The board voted to appoint her to fill that vacancy.
 I've known Kristen since she was in high school.
 Kristen's gonna be a great fit.
 She's very plugged into the community. "

-Regarding McCauley's upcoming retirement, the board discussed on Monday the timeline in seatching for his replacements.
-According to McCauley, the first thing they'll do is go through the process of getting feedback to make sure that community staff, parents, everyone has the opportunity to share what they're looking for in the next leader.
+Regarding McCauley's upcoming retirement, the board discussed on Monday the timeline in searching for his replacement.
+According to McCauley, the first thing they'll do is go through the process of getting feedback to make sure that community staff, parents, can share what they're looking for in the next leader.
 McCauley said, "Our school board will be going through that process over the next month in September.
 Community, parents, staff, they'll get that opportunity in October.
 Most likely we'll be doing some interviews in November, and then probably around around the holiday season they'll be naming who the next superintendent is."

 On a positive note, the school district got some good news about their advanced placement program or AP program, where students can take college level classes in high school and they take a test at the end, and they get college credit for it.
 McCauley said,"We found out yesterday that in terms of our participation rate, we have more kids taking tests than we have since I've been here in 25 years.
 Edmond Memorial is a six day school and they are tied with us.
 But if you think about Jenks and Owasso and Bixby and Broken Arrow and Union, all those folks that are on our half of the state, we have twice as many."